parbji/Pierre-Arbadji-Engineering-Portfolio/_projects/polaris-flight.md

 timeline: "Sept 2025 – Present"
 ---

 Polaris Flight was founded to validate a custom-designed 3-axis aerodynamic control system for high-performance student rockets.
-My focus is leading the mechanical side—building the airframe for rapid prototyping, creating the control surface geometries, and ensuring reliability for in-flight actuation via servo and linkage systems.
+My focus is leading the mechanical side, designing and building the airframe and structural component, ensuring reliability for in-flight actuation via servo and linkage systems.

 I’ve learned how to:
 - Integrate design, analysis, and hardware for full-system prototyping